Albany Whaling

 French and American ships were also operating along the coasts of Australia, something that was stopped by a legislation banning unlicenced whalers from the waters of Australia.

-In 1900s, a licence was given to Norwegian whalers to operate whaling stations near Albany in Western Australia.
+In the 1900s, a licence was given to Norwegian whalers to operate whaling stations near Albany in Western Australia.

 Later on, Australians started whaling themselves, however the local whaling company only caught six humpback whales and closed down in the 1950s.